symfony/symfony-docs/components/console/helpers/progressbar.rst

 Displaying Multiple Progress Bars
 ---------------------------------

-When using :ref:`Console output sections <console-output-sections>` it's possible to display multiple progress bars at the same time and change their progress independently::
+When using :ref:`Console output sections <console-output-sections>` it is possible to display multiple progress bars at the same time and change their progress independently::